aldenkane/cv2TermProject/README.md

 ## Citations, References, and Acknowledgements

 - Thank you to Dr. Adam Czajka and Lucas Parzianello of Notre Dame for their direction, advice, and expertise with this project
-- Thank you to Amazon Robotics for their sponsorship of this project
+- Thank you to Amazon Robotics, industrial partner for CSE40536/60536 Spring 2020 term
 - Balntas et al.'s ["Learning local feature descriptors with triplets and shallow convolutional neural networks"](http://www.bmva.org/bmvc/2016/papers/paper119/paper119.pdf) and its corresponding [open-source code](https://github.com/vbalnt/tfeat) were used for generating CNN-based keypoint descriptors.
 The `phototour.py`, `tfeat-test.py`, `tfeat_model.py`, and `tfeat_utils.py` programs in the `src` directory are theirs.
 The models in the `pretrained-models` folder also come from them
 - Dr. David Lowe's ["Distinctive Image Features from Scale-Invariant Keypoints"](https://www.cs.ubc.ca/~lowe/papers/ijcv04.pdf) and corresponding SIFT programs were heavily employed in this project
 - Han et al.'s ["MatchNet: Unifying Feature and Metric Learning for Patch-Based Matching"](https://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Han_MatchNet_Unifying_Feature_2015_CVPR_paper.pdf) was a motivating paper for this project